lojik-ng/docker-insanely-fast-whisper-api/README.md

 ### Endpoints/API

-- Send a POST request to `http://localhost:2902/transcribe` with `{audio: blob or url to audio, apiKey: string}`
+- Send a POST request to `http://localhost:2901/transcribe` with `{audio: file, apiKey: string}`
 - Check server/index.html for example usage of the endpoints

 ### API Keys/Authentication

 - Edit server/keys.json in the cloned repository anytime to add or remove API keys.

+### Models

+Edit server/model.txt to the model you prefer.
+You can also use distil models.

+- openai/whisper-tiny
+- openai/whisper-tiny.en
+- openai/whisper-base
+- openai/whisper-base.en
+- openai/whisper-small
+- openai/whisper-small.en
+- openai/whisper-medium
+- openai/whisper-medium.en
+- openai/whisper-large
+- openai/whisper-large-v3
+- etc

 ### Logging